Got a Yard Full of Weeds? The City of El Paso Could Fine You

 Got weeds?
 Get rid of them or get cited.

 As much as we love the much needed rain the monsoon season brings, we’re not the only ones who welcome it – the weeds that literally sprout everywhere overnight love it too.
 And thanks to all the moisture we’ve had lately, those pesky undesirable plants are going to start multiplying.
 Therefore, the city wants you to make sure you don’t let your yard get overrun by weeds.

 Doing so could result in a fine.

-City code says grass and weeds are not allowed to be taller than one foot, although in a TV interview I saw on one of the news stations, the City Supervisor for Code Compliance said officers aren’t just looking at the height; they’re looking at how widespread those weeds are when handing out tickets.
+City code says grass and weeds are not allowed to be taller than one foot, although in a TV interview I saw on one of the news stations, the a Code Compliance officer said they aren’t just looking at the height; they’re looking at how widespread those weeds are too.

 To read up on the compliance codes — or to rat out one of your neighbors — hit up the Environmental Services common code violations brochure.